 It was pretty impressive to see how this process works; it is about 45 minutes, and the candy cane goes from a yellow blob of corn syrup to a beautiful red and white treat.

 Here is the beginning when he is starting to massage and cool down the syrup.

 You can see by the crowd how many people are there, luckily this part of the demo is also shown on a small TV, but the part after is not.
-From there the pieces get cut, and red food dye is added to the smaller piece.
+From there, the pieces get cut, and red food dye is added to the smaller section.

-Next, the leftover larger piece gets a small amount of peppermint flavor (500 dollars for a gallon) and then it is pulled on a large hook until it becomes white, which was totally not what I expected.
+Next, the leftover larger piece gets a small amount of peppermint flavor (500 dollars for a gallon), and then it is pulled on a large hook until it becomes white, which was not what I expected.

-After this, the process of cut, roll, shape just continues, and you can get in line to get your small candy cane you can shape fast before it hardens.
+After this, the process of cut, roll, shape just continues, and you can get in line to get a small, warm candy cane you can shape fast before it hardens.
 This is fun for the kids and adults alike.

 Here is a video from the experience.

 All in all, this is an excellent Christmas experience for the whole family.
 Be sure to check it out if you are the area and make sure to get a warm candy cane at the end; you will never want to eat a regular one again!